radi0sus/cshm-cc/README.md

 - The script downloads the CIF from the COD into a temporary folder.
 The CIF is deleted after the script finishes.

 ## Known Issues
-- In rare cases, the `gemmi` module does not return the correct coordinates for symmetry-equivalent positions.
+- In rare cases, the `gemmi` module does not return the correct or expected coordinates for symmetry-equivalent positions.
 When this happens, the script exits.
+This should be fixed with gemmi >= 0.7.3.
 - If problems arise, the only available option is to reduce the number of bonds considered using the `-d` option.
 - The CShM method is rewritten from the [C++ code](https://github.com/continuous-symmetry-measure/shape) and may still contain errors.